-The values and attitudes that should guide student behavior consistent with maintaining an environment conducive to learning are set forth in the Lynchburg College catalogs and The Hornet.
+The values and attitudes that should guide student behavior consistent with maintaining an environment conducive to learning are set forth in the University of Lynchburg catalogs and The Hornet.
 Responsibility and authority for maintaining order in the learning environment are assigned to faculty in Section 3.12.3 of the Faculty Handbook.

 The following standards and procedures apply to all learning environments.
-However, each School and each instructor may have codes to specify additional standards suitable for learning environments or activities.
+However, each College or School and each instructor may have codes to specify additional standards suitable for learning environments or activities.

 - Arriving on time